Hot off the press: Top-tier media swarms on tick-borne disease this tick season

 Wall Street Journal: Chronic Lyme Disease Was Once Dismissed.
 More Doctors Are Coming Around.

-CTA: The medical community must recognize and invest more research into chronic Lyme disease, improving diagnosis, treatment options, and support for patients experiencing long-lasting symptoms similar to long COVID – this is where your advocacy can help!
+• CTA: The medical community must recognize and invest more research into chronic Lyme disease, improving diagnosis, treatment options, and support for patients experiencing long-lasting symptoms similar to long COVID.
+This is where your advocacy can help!

 NYC Faces ‘Extremely High’ Tick Exposure Threat, Researchers Warn

 As the above made clear, tick-borne diseases are no longer a seasonal nuisance—they’re an escalating public health emergency.
 Climate change, expanding tick ranges, and a lack of early diagnosis are fueling a perfect storm of risk, and the consequences—from debilitating symptoms to life-threatening complications—are becoming harder to ignore.
 Awareness is only the first step.
 Now is the time to act: check yourself and your loved ones after time outdoors, advocate for safer public spaces, improved testing and research funding, and reliable information in your communities.
-The threat is growing—but so is our ability to combat, if we stay vigilant and push for change.
+The threat is growing—but so is our ability to combat it, if we stay vigilant and push for change.